marcosvbras/theshowhub/README.md

 ### Design

 The layout of the solution was slightly inspired by [this amazing dribbble concept](https://dribbble.com/shots/15279034-Abda-Full-Screen-App/attachments/7032023?mode=media) by Malik Abimany.
-But of course, I wasn't able to reproduce it entirely due to API info limitations.
+Unfortunately, I wasn't able to reproduce it entirely due to API info limitations.

 ### Tech Stack